 Simply download and run the Titan PC Suite installer from the Avolites website.
-The first time you run Simulator you will need to license the software with the Avolites website.
-For this you will need an account set up on the site, which you should go and create now if you don't already have one.
+The first time you run the Editor you will need to license the software to the AvoKey; follow the instructions given on screen by the Authenticator system.